 The case where Alice conveys the command $1$ is virtually identical.

-Finally, the situation where if Alice and Charlie are loyal and Bob is a traitor, is completely symmetrical. \end{proof}
+Finally, the situation where Alice and Charlie are loyal and Bob is a traitor, is completely symmetrical. \end{proof}

-\begin{proposition} [Traitor Alice] If Bob and Charlie are loyal and Alice is a traitor, the $3$ player EPRQDBA protocol will enable Bob and Charlie to reach agreement, in the sense of both following the same order or both aborting. \end{proposition}
+\begin{proposition} [Traitor Alice] If Bob and Charlie are loyal and Alice is a traitor, the $3$ player EPRQDBA protocol will enable Bob and Charlie to reach agreement, in the sense that they will either follow the same order or abort. \end{proposition}

 \begin{proof} [Proof of Proposition \ref{prp:Traitor Alice Appendix}] \